Central air conditioning can improve your indoor comfort. Are you building a new home or planning to replace your existing air conditioning equipment?

 - Seal air leaks in your home’s building envelope.
 Caulk or spray insulation into holes in the walls, floors or ceiling where pipes or wiring penetrate between conditioned and unconditioned spaces.
 Seal around door and window frames, and add weather-stripping where moving parts of doors or windows come together.

 - Upgrade your attic insulation if it’s not adequate for our Southeast United States climate.
 Adding insulation is a cost-effective way to reduce winter heat losses and to block summer heat from your attic from entering your home.
 Be sure your attic is well ventilated to minimize summer heat buildup.

-- Have your ductwork inspected and repaired.
+- Has your ductwork been inspected and repaired?
 Old ductwork may need repairs to reduce energy losses.
 Loose connections between duct sections should be fastened with screws or clamps, and seams and joints should be sealed with duct mastic or quality metal-backed tape.
 Any parts of your ductwork that run through your attic or other unconditioned spaces should be well insulated to minimize energy losses.

 Sizing and Available Features

 Here are a few other things to keep in mind as you work with your HVAC pro to design your central air conditioning system: